fex01/servicenow-notes/sn-discovery.md

 - [CMDB Health](./sn-cmdb-health.md)
 - Requirements Gathering - example questions
   - Do you want to be notified of a device that is no longer discoverable?
-  - Do you want the Cl owners to be notified of the changes?
+  - Do you want the CI owners to be notified of the changes?
-  - Do my Cls match corporate policy around?
+  - Do my CIs match corporate policy around?
   - Do you want to automatically update the status of a Cl?
   - Do you want to delete aging Cls?
   - Do you want to configure a single view of everything you are managing?